 Start with the kettle.
 God forbid you to use the microwave to boil the water.
 Turn the bad boy on and stop for a minute to admire how the water boils.
 A fascinating sight, is it not?

-Then proceed to the mug.
+Then, proceed to the mug.
 A new mug can work for your purposes, but there’s nothing like the taste of tea from an old, cracked one.
-Do note that the cup has to be warm before you put the teabag and pour in the water.
+Do note that the cup has to be warm before you put the teabag and pour it into the water.
 Then after all is said and done, wait for a minute.
 The tea needs time to mature.
 It needs to grow its own flavor.
-Once it does kill it – no, not with fire – with all of your supply of milk and sugar.
+Once it does, kill it – no, not with fire – with all of your supply of milk and sugar.